 Understanding Google Crawlers

 Most website owners understand that Google has “spiders” that crawl the web in search of the latest content.
-We all want the spiders to find our content in the hopes that our site will rank as well as possible.
+We use SEO to help spiders find our content in the hopes that our site will rank as well as possible.
 But how does Google perform this crawling and what can we do to optimize our content to help with rankings?
 Google has two types of spiders it uses to index content on the web.
 Having a better understanding of how they work will help us make better content decisions.

 The Shallow Crawl